SparebankenVest/akv2k8s-website/source/content/faq.md

 1. Using built-in AKS cluster credentials from azure cloud config (default)
 2. Using custom credentials through environment variables
-3. Using aad-pod-identity
+3. Using Azure Workload Identity with `environment-azidentity`

 For the Env-Injector:

 Same 3 options as for the Controller, plus:

-1. Disable the env-injector auth service and use aad-pod-identity with your pod
-2. Disable the env-injector auth service and pass credentials directly to your pod through environment variables
+1. Disable the env-injector auth service and pass credentials directly to your pod through environment variables or Azure Workload Identity

 For more information, see [Authentication](security/authentication).

-## I use Managed Identity with aad-pod-identity and both the Controller and Env-Injector fails to start

-This is because aad-pod-identity intercept all authentication requests for Managed Identities.
-The solution is to [enable a Pod Identity exception](installation/with-aad-pod-identity).